• Skip to primary navigation

 To ensure quality, EVOO goes through rigorous testing before being bottled and sold.

-Not only does olive oil give a unique flavor profile but also offers many health benefits.
+Both does olive oil give a unique flavor but also offers many health benefits.

 Studies show its monounsaturated fats help reduce inflammation and lower the risk of heart disease.